 In the years since, I have been an active member of the EDT community.
 Since 2013, I have served on the IEDTA Board of Directors and as a leader of its Technology Committee.
-In 2018 I was chosen as the IEDTA President and as prime organizer of our biennial conference which took place in Boston in 2019.
+In 2018 and 2019, I served as the IEDTA President and as prime organizer of our biennial conference which took place in Boston in 2019.
 I continue to serve on the IEDTA Board.

 To help ease the challenge of learning ISTDP and to foster coherence and dialogue among the various “flavors” or ISTDP, I published Intensive Short-Term Dynamic Psychotherapy: A Reference in 2014.
 Its reception in the ISTDP community has been everything I had hoped, and more.

 In addition to my practice, writing, and work with the IEDTA, I have been active in teaching ISTDP in the Boston area, nationally, and internationally.